 One night, we were in the mood to go downtown for happy hour and dinner, so we found a Thai place, since we were really in the mood for it.
 It was called Mai Thai, and it was really great, authentic Thai food.
 The only mistake I made there was ordering a plum wine, which I never had before, and it was just way too sweet for me!
 We got Somtum salad that we actually saw on the travel channel in Thailand, Tom Kha soup (my favorite….salivating as I type), and red curry which we split, knowing portions are usually pretty generous!
 Our waitress was so nice, made a few suggestions, gave us updates on when everything would be ready and answered all of our questions.
 If you are looking for traditional Thai, this is where you want to go!

 The night we went to Little Long Horn Saloon, we went right next door to Lucy’s Fried Chicken.
-I am not a big fan of fried foods, so this was not my favorite, but my husband was in heaven.
-For me, I like to have maybe one fried item for a side or an appetizer, but everything fried is a bit much.
+I am not a big fan of fried foods, but my husband was in heaven.
+For me, I only like to have maybe one fried item for a side or an appetizer.
+An entire meal of fried food is a bit much for me.
 We got the fried deviled eggs, pickles, chicken, peppers…and probably more.
 Again, not for me, but if you love fried food, this place is great!

 Now for the icing on the cake!
 On our 2nd to last night, we went to VooDoo Doughnut after the Patriots game at B. D. Riley’s.
 This place was originally opened in Portland, Oregon, but found its way to its sister city, Austin.
 I hope I don’t have an opportunity to come here anytime soon, because it is absolutely dangerous!
 I am afraid to guess how many calories were in each doughnut, but man they were good.
 Being around the election, they had some pretty fun donuts going on!

-This is seriously only scratching the surface of all the great places in Austin, but it covers some of our favorites!
-I have a long list of places that we never got to go to, so I guess we will just have to go back some day!
+This seriously only scratches the surface of all the great places in Austin, but it covers some of our favorites!
+There’s a long list that we never made it to, so I guess we will just have to go back!